Physics with Neutrons 1 (Fundamentals)

 - judge the use of various scattering methods for the determination of the structure of various materials

-- analyse x-ray and neutron scattering diffraction data from powder and single crystals
+- know the basic principles of neutron diffraction data from powder and single crystals

 - understand diffraction data from non-crystalline materials